-- Be sure to observe the following precautions when using seat belts.
-Failure to do so could increase the chance and/or severity of injury in an accident. - Always route the shoulder belt over your shoulder and across your chest.
-Never run the belt under your arm or across your neck.
-The belt should be away from your face and neck, but not falling off your shoulder. - Position the lap belt as low as possible AROUND THE HIPS, NOT THE WAIST. - Serious injury or death can occur if seat belt is not worn properly.
+- Always route the shoulder belt over your shoulder and across your chest.
+Never run the belt behind your back, under your arm or across your neck.
+The belt should be away from your face and neck, but not falling off your shoulder. - Position the lap belt as low as possible AROUND THE HIPS, NOT THE WAIST.
+A lap belt worn too high could increase the risk of internal injuries in an accident. - Be sure the seat belt tongue is securely fastened to the proper buckle.